SEO Copy Secrets (That Don’t Make You Sound Like a Robot)

 2. Write for People First

 Answer questions.
 Solve problems.
 Make it easy to understand.
 Bonus points if you make it a little fun.
-(Dogs, tea, and snacks always welcome.)
+(Dogs, tea, and snacks are always welcome.)

 3. Use Headlines and Subheadings